IMakeThingsWithCode/demo-streamed/README.md

 - typescript

 ### Adapting to your system
-- Edit `.src/xdofool.mts` to change terminal commands.
+- Edit `.src/xdofool.mts` to edit terminal commands for your needs
 - Change your configuration in `.src/config.mts`
-- Update your demo recording settings in `.src/commands.mts`
+- Update your demo recording/stream settings in `.src/commands.mts`

 ## Running
 1. Pause your CS2 demo and hide the console.